Provide special-use articles, books, chapters, and media items for your classes.

 Persistent URLs are internet addresses to full-text articles, useful in course management systems such as Blackboard.

-Check out cameras, laptops, projectors and more from the Application Support Desk.
+Check out cameras, laptops, projectors and more from the RITE Support Desk.

 Networked printers and copiers are located throughout Butler Library.
 Please visit the circulation desk to find out more about your faculty and staff printing privileges.
 For large print and copy jobs, we recommend using the campus Copy Center, CLEV 111, (716) 878-4509.